matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 with an auth dict containing only the session key.
-The response to this will be the same as if the client were attempting to complete an auth state normally, i.e. the request will either complete or request auth, with the presence or absence of that login type in the 'completed' array indicating whether that stage is complete.
+The response to this will be the same as if the client were attempting to complete an auth state normally, i.e. the request will either complete or request auth, with the presence or absence of that auth type in the 'completed' array indicating whether that stage is complete.

+.. [#] A request to an endpoint that uses User-Interactive Authentication never
+       succeeds without auth.
+Homeservers may allow requests that don't require auth by offering a stage with only the ``m.login.dummy`` auth type, but they must still give a 401 response to requests with no auth data.

 Example
 +++++++